Biden wins Electoral College to cement victory and rebuff Trump

 ”We’ve met the the constitutional threshold and we’ll deal with Vice President Biden as the president-elect,” said Sen. Roy Blunt of Missouri.
 Blunt added that as chairman of the Joint Congressional Committee on Inaugural Ceremonies he would work with Biden’s inaugural committee to plan for the swearing-in ceremony on Jan.
 20.

+Last week, Blunt, along with House Minority Leader Kevin McCarthy and Senate Majority Leader Mitch McConnell blocked the committee from acknowledging Biden as president-elect and moving ahead with inauguration preparations.
+They were able to block that vote 3-3, along party lines.

-Trump said in an interview on Fox News broadcast Sunday that he’d continue with legal challenges, even after the U.S. Supreme Court on Friday rejected the bid by Texas to nullify the election results in four pivotal states — a case the president had called “the big one.”
+Trump said in an interview on Fox News broadcast Sunday that he would continue with legal challenges, even after the U.S. Supreme Court on Friday rejected the bid by Texas to nullify the election results in four pivotal states — a case the president had called “the big one.”

 The lawsuit sought to invalidate votes in Georgia, Michigan, Pennsylvania and Wisconsin to install Trump for another term.
 Republican attorneys general in 18 states and 126 congressional Republicans — about two-thirds of the GOP caucus — had supported it.